 With peace on earth, good-will to men.”

-On Christmas Day in 1960, my sermon was titled “Was the Song Wrong?”
+My sermon on Christmas Day in 1960 was titled “Was the Song Wrong?”
 (That was also the title of my first Christmas blog article, posted in Dec.
 2009.)

 The time of peace on earth, as sung by the angels and recorded in Luke 2:14, has certainly not come as yet, but those words remain as our hope for the future and our challenge for the present.